BMW eyes new business opportunities with autonomous cars

 “At the moment, drivers spend most of their time looking outside a vehicle.
 With self-driving cars, interior design will play a very different role.
 The feelgood factor will be paramount,” Schwarzenbauer said.

-How exactly interiors will look, and decisions about strategy have not been finalised at board level, but discussions center around changing consumer habits, he said.
+How exactly interiors will look, and decisions about strategy have not been finalised at board level, but discussions centre around changing consumer habits, he said.